 Things to Consider Regarding Living Off-Campus

-Sing the “State Farm” jingle as you read this: And like a good neighbor, Calvin College is there.
+Sing the “State Farm” jingle as you read this: And like a good neighbor, Calvin University is there.

 As you counsel your children regarding future living arrangements while they are students here, you may entertain off-campus options.
 You may consider purchasing a home for them to live in with other students.
 Or you may assist them in finding an appropriate living arrangement through rental property.
 Whatever you decide, I urge you to have at the center of that conversation what it would mean to “be a good neighbor.”